Uh oh! We couldn’t find any match.

-Hayato lives in Yokohama and likes to dress comfortably.
+Jae lives in Suwon and likes to dress comfortably.
 He wakes up in the morning and checks notifications on his phone, and then he asks his assistant a few questions about the weather.
 He asks what the temperature will be today for his current location.
-Then, he asks what the chances are of rain at 6:00 pm when he gets off work and walks to the train station.
-Good news today, it will be warm and sunny and only a 1% chance of rain - so he decides to wear his favorite cotton t-shirt and khakis with open-toe sandals. 今日 もいい天気 だ!("Kyou mo ii tenki da!" - or, "Fine day today!")
+He then asks what the chances are of rain at 6:00 pm when he gets off work and walks to the train station.
+Good news!
+It will be warm and sunny and only a 1% chance of rain - so he decides to wear his favorite cotton T-shirt and khakis with open-toe sandals. 봄 햇살이 가득한 화창한 하루네요! ("Bom haes-sal-i gadeughan hwachanghan haluneyo" - or, "Fine day full of Spring-like sunshine!")

 While user scenarios give you specific details on how a user will interact with your capsule, listing use cases helps you define scope for your capsule.
 It also gives you some idea of which actions you will need to implement.